Common Questions about Application Dependencies

 IT teams need to understand how the different components of their physical and virtual infrastructure interact to allocate resources efficiently and mitigate risk.

-Application dependency mapping (ADM) or application discovery and dependency mapping (ADDM) identifies all the elements in an IT ecosystem and how they work together in real-time so you can simulate changes and migrations and understand their impact.
+Application dependency mapping (ADM) or application discovery tools and dependency mapping (ADDM) identifies all the elements in an IT ecosystem and how they work together in real-time so you can simulate changes and migrations and understand their impact.
 When something goes wrong, ADM helps IT teams identify the failure point quickly and determine the best course of action.

 For example, if one of your applications isn’t performing well, application dependency mapping can help you find the application performance bottleneck and figure out what resources might be overtaxed or compromised.